flammie/flammie.github.io/index.md

   * Native Finnish pronunciations is ([IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet))
   ['fla.mːi.e],
-  * theoretically origin is japanese フラミー (Furamī, so ['fɾa.mi:]), but
+  * theoretically origin is in Japanese フラミー (Furamī, so ['fɾa.mi:]), but
   * you can also anglicise freely, e.g. [fleɪmɪ] is perfectly acceptable.
+  * many cyrillic contexts will probably work as фламме?
   * I'm afraid the surname is not easily understandable in foreign accent, if you need to pronounce the surname for some reason like introduction at an academic event, try ['pi.Ri,nen] (yeah Finnish